Abhishek214/Apparel-Recommendation-System/README.md

 Extract confidentiality provisions, information protection clauses, non-disclosure obligations, and restrictions on information sharing.

 ### 12. Representations (Company)
-Extract all representations and warranties made by the client/partnership about their authority, legal status, compliance, and ability to enter into the agreement.
+Extract ALL representations and warranties made by the client/partnership throughout the document, including: (a) authority and power to execute the agreement; (b) legal capacity and corporate authority; (c) compliance with applicable laws and regulations; (d) non-violation of existing agreements or governing documents; (e) eligible contract participant status or similar regulatory qualifications; (f) accuracy of information provided; (g) financial condition representations; (h) authorization for transactions contemplated; (i) binding nature of obligations; (j) regulatory status confirmations; (k) absence of conflicts or legal impediments.

 ### 13. Scope of Authorization
 Extract all provisions granting discretionary authority, investment powers, decision-making rights, and specific authorizations to the investment manager.